-Blueschist-facies rocks, like those at the Laytonville quarry I visited last weekend, have minerals rarely seen elsewhere lurking among the common ones.
+A year ago I paid a visit to some wonderful blueschist-facies rocks at the Laytonville quarry.
+Rocks like these have minerals rarely seen elsewhere lurking among the common ones.
 A band of pinkish gneiss contained these arresting rosettes of the iron-bearing mineral stilpnomelane (stilp-NO-melane).
 It's a phyllosilicate mineral related to the micas, but with extra iron in both divalent and trivalent states.

 This was an outcrop that, in accordance with my standard field practice, I left alone.
 But there was plenty of broken rock lying around from which I collected a piece of highly schistose rock with stilpnomelane layers shining like wrinkled dinosaur skin.
 Every field trip with a new mineral is an especially good one, but geologizing is like fishingthe worst day doing it beats the best day of working.